-Investing for Success (previously Great Results Funds available from this program were expended to Guarantee Provide teacher aide support to classrooms to facilitate differentiated instruction in literacy and numeracy including reading, oral language development, writing and maths.
-Capability development of school staff to improve the quality of teaching in the specific areas of writing, spelling and maths.
-Develop and begin implementation of a school coaching and mentoring program to provide feedback to staff in the implementation of Explicit Instruction, YuMi Maths, Data Literacy and Writing.
-Identified students in Years 4, 5 & 6 being provided with extension learning programs through the IMPACT and UNIFY programs offered through the Brisbane School of Distance Education.
-Student Behaviour and Wellbeing Victoria Park Sate School's behaviour expectations have been based on the Schoolwide Positive Behaviour Program.
-Students are explicitly taught the skills for the expected behaviours of being a Learner, Safe, Respectful and Responsible.
-In 2015 a whole of school social skills program and online cyber safety program - Esmart - were introduced to further enhance the positive and supportive school environment to promote student learning and student safety.
+The school's Responsible Behaviour Plan for Students was reviewed and updated.
+The whole of school social skills program and online cyber safety program (Esmart) were implemented into the school's Learning and Well Being Framework to enhance the supportive school environment and to promote student learning and student safety.
 Manage and Improve student attendance and engagement DIVE into Learning Achieve your Personal Best challenges students and staff to set goals for learning and achievement.
-Each term students are encouraged to have learning goals to assist them to focus on improving their learning outcomes.
-Students in consultation with teachers and parents develop learning goals for English and Maths.
-Many students also set goal for their improvement in behaviour, or in another academic, cultural or sporting endeavour.
+Each term students develop learning goals to assist them to focus on improving their learning outcomes.
+Students, in consultation with teachers and parents develop learning goals for English and Math.
+Many students also set a goal to improve behaviour, or in another academic, cultural or sporting endeavour.
 Our school has set attendance goals of 95% student attendance for the whole school.
 Within this goal we aim to achieve 60% of students attending for 95% to 100% and less than 10% students attending for less than 85% of school days.
-To assist in achieving our goal student attendance is monitored regularly, a range of incentives have been implemented to encourage students to attend every day.
+To assist in achieving our goal student attendance is monitored on a 5 weekly cycle.
+A range of incentives has been implemented to encourage students to attend every day.
 A case management process has been established to monitor and maximize student attendance.

-Future outlook
+Future Outlook